matiasdecarli/POC-ampersand/README.md

 a) in port 3000 is the dev server	-> right click will show temp files
 b) in port 3001 is the prod server 	-> right click will show cdn files

-TO DO = use the image from the cdn (currently is loaded in the .js file)